 Top Five Questions relating to Saltney leasehold conveyancing

-I am hoping to exchange soon on a ground floor flat in Saltney.
-Conveyancing lawyers inform me that they will have a report out to me tomorrow.
+Expecting to exchange soon on a studio apartment in Saltney.
+Conveyancing lawyers assured me that they are sending me a report on Monday.
 Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Saltney should include some of the following: